m0xpd/encore/FrontPanel/README.md

 It is aluminium and I specified black PCB, with white top screen (for the lettering).
 Other lines and annotation on the front are on the front mask layer.

-There is a small text area on the bottom screen (the 'back' of the panel), which -importantly - includes a locator for the order number.
+There is a small text area on the bottom screen (the 'back' of the panel), which - importantly - includes a locator for the order number.
 Remember to select 'specify position' for the order number if you order from JLCPCB, otherwise they might place a meaningless number right over the front of your nice panel!